kot-behemoth/kitsunadata/docs/docs/index.md

 1. **🤖 Just ask your DB** - Ask questions in plain English with DuckDB's MCP.
 Get immediate answers without writing complex queries.

 1. **🔍 End-to-end data lineage** - SQLMesh tracks transformations from raw to gold data.
 Understand exactly where metrics come from and debug easily.

+!!! warning

+    The project is very much in the pre-alpha stage.
+This is more of an experiment and is not meant for produciton workloads.

 ### Goals